joshcom/sparkler_py2/README.md

 Custom sparkler exceptions are available in exceptions.py.
 They are fairly well documented in that file, but to reiterate:

+#### HttpStatusNotSuccessfulException
+Raised when a request to the API resulted in a non-2xx code, and did not fit the use case for another exception above.
+This exception instance will have the public attribute "response", which is an instance of sparkler.response.Response() and contains the API error code and error message.

+All other exceptions extend HttpStatusNotSuccessfulException

 #### ApplicationUnauthorizedException
 Raised if the application has not yet been authorized by the end user